 Contracts are a critical business tool, setting out the terms and conditions which guide relationships with vendors and suppliers, employees, clients and other parties with which you do business, in a format that is recognized and enforceable by law.
 And yet despite the critical governance requirements contained within business contracts, most companies – 70%, according to a study published in the Journal of Contract Management – can’t find at least some of their vital documents.

 There are numerous disparate ways businesses might store their contracts and other critical documents: using the age-old filing cabinet method, locked up in the desk drawers of employees involved in executing the agreement, on departmental share drives, and so on.
 What these methods all have in common is that they tend to be disjointed (and often disorganized), making it a challenge to access the contract or the information you need when you need it and decreasing the likelihood that a contract will receive the attention required through its lifecycle to yield its full benefits.
+These ways prevent collaborative contract management and the effective allocation of resources.

-Here are the 5 keys to launching
+Here are the 5 keys to launching an effective document repository.

-1. Do a document audit
+1. Conduct a document audit

 Before you even start to think about how to organize and structure your organization’s document repository, it’s important to have a good idea of what will go in it.
 However, the disorganized manner in which many companies store their contracts may mean you have to do some digging to fully and holistically understand the scope of your existing portfolio of contracts and other documents you wish to store.
-From NDAs to employment agreements, it’s useful to start with a contract audit, itemizing all of the types of
+From NDAs to employment agreements, it’s useful to start with a contract audit, itemizing all of the types of agreements in use and listing which departments and/or roles are using various contracts.
+The information gleaned from this audit will inform your next steps.

 2. Find a storage system that will suit your needs